shawncplus/phpcomplete.vim/README.md

 ## ctags
 In order to support some php features introduced in PHP 5.3 you will have to use a ctags binary that can generate the appropriate tags files.
-At this moment there's no offical build of ctags that would do the job, so you will have to build one for yourself.<br>
-Check out the **[wiki page about the patched ctags](https://github.com/shawncplus/phpcomplete.vim/wiki/Patched-ctags)** for more information.
+Most unix like systems have a ctags version built in that's really outdated.
+For the best results use the [ctags.io](https://ctags.io/) version of the exuberant-ctags project.

 ## Options